Skip to main content

 Jitterbug Smart4 (simplified mode)

-Best for: Early dementia — familiar smartphone with caregiver oversight
+Best for: Early dementia when the user can still handle a simplified smartphone with caregiver help

 $149.99